Geotechnical Engineering Project

 - Student teams are encouraged to maintain a design time sheet/diary in which all members sign off weekly on work done by each individual and time taken to complete that work.
 The diary may be submitted with the final report.

 Exposure to professional and research practice:

-- Students are required to attend a series of seminars by practising engineering specialists and academics on specific topics.
+- Students are invited to attend a series of seminars by practising engineering specialists and academics on specific topics related to their projects.

 |Modes of Delivery||Internal Mode|